-When you’re looking for some of the best fire pits, it’s easy to notice the Solo Stove Yukon and Solo Stove Bonfire.
+When you’re looking for the best fire pit for your outdoor space, it’s easy to notice the Solo Stove Yukon and Solo Stove Bonfire.
 Despite their similarities, you’ll still have to choose only one.
 The biggest difference is their size.

 A fire pit is an excellent addition to your outdoor space.
 You can gather around the firepit for a S’mores fest or marshmallow roasting.
 And on a chilly fall night, you can stay outside to chat and share stories.